 Substandard housing conditions (e.g. dampness, mould, inadequate heating/cooling, pest infestations) are a subset of these factors that has been well established as contributing to adverse health effects, especially among the poor, the elderly and those living with mental illness and addiction.

-Recognizing this absence, the Grey Bruce Health Unit and the Bruce Grey Poverty Task Force initiated the Above Standard Housing Project (ASH) in 2014.
-ASH seeks in the short term to better understand the local factors that contribute to the persistence of the substandard housing conditions.
-In the long term, it is hoped this understanding will inform the development of strategies/initiatives that will improve and sustain housing conditions; moving from ‘substandard’ to ‘above standard’.
-The project is linked to the larger Provincial Rensafe Project in partnership with RentSafe Project Team.
+Recognizing this absence, the Grey Bruce Public Health invited the Bruce Grey Poverty Task Force to partner with the Canadian Partnership for Children’s Health and Environment (CPCHE) and RentSafe Ontario to initiate the Above Standard Housing Project (ASH) in 2014.
+ASH seeks to better understand the local factors that contribute to the persistence of the substandard housing conditions.
+It is hoped this understanding will inform the development of strategies/initiatives that will improve and sustain housing conditions; moving from ‘substandard’ to ‘above standard’.

 RentSafe Research and Publications